Watercress Ultimate Guide

 Different research proves that watercress has chemopreventive, anti-inflammatory, and antioxidant qualities.
 It contains different nutrients and phytochemicals which make it healthy to have a strong immune system.
 Chlorophyll and carotenoids are pigments that contain antioxidant significance.

 The healing features of carotenoids help to reduce cancer risk and enhance the immune system.
-It is also very effective in cardiovascular disease and against an aging-eye problem.
+It is also very effective in cardiovascular disease and against an ageing-eye problems.
 The parts of the plant that grow above the ground are used to make medicine.

 Some other names of watercress are Agriao, Berro, Berros, Indian cress, Cresson, Scurvy Grass, and Watercress.